NCEO Contact Information and Staff Directory

 Before joining the NCEO, Monica worked with students with disabilities and The One-Stop Career center at the College of Alameda, and then in a number of departments at the Peralta Community College District, including payroll, budget and finance, purchasing, and human resources.
 She earned an associate's degree in social studies and general curriculum from the College of Alameda in 1999, and is planning on pursuing a bachelor's degree in the near future.

 As an office assistant at the NCEO, Monica is responsible for completing online orders, processing payments, shipping orders, assisting with customer services, and assisting staff with other assignments as needed.
 Monica is passionate about helping others, which is apparent in her daily work assisting NCEO customers.
-She comes from a large family she enjoys spending time with; she is the mother of three lovely daughters and recently married.
+She comes from a large family she enjoys spending time with; she is the mother of three lovely daughters.

 At NCEO since 1993